AlexzanderFlores/WOKCommands/README.md

     commandsDir: 'commands',
     featureDir: 'features',
     messagesPath,
-    showWarns: showStartupWarnings,
-    dbOptions
+    showWarns: true, // Show start up warnings dbOptions
   })
+    // Set your MongoDB connection path
     .setMongoPath(process.env.MONGO_URI)
-    // Set the default prefix for your bot .setDefaultPrefix('!')
+    // Set the default prefix for your bot, it is ! by default .setDefaultPrefix('!')
     // Set the embed color for your bot.
 The default help menu will use this.
 This hex value can be a string too .setColor(0xff0000)